maxpmaxp/pdfreader/doc/examples/navigate_objects.rst

   >>> first_page.Contents.Length
   3890

-If an object is a stream you can get either raw data (deflated in this example):
+If object is a stream, you can get either raw data (deflated in this example):

 .. doctest::